Microlocal categories over Novikov rings: Introduction

 \begin{theorem}[Limits of SQ, \cref{thm:limitSQ}] Assume $X$ is sufficiently Weinstein.
 There exists a canonical functor $\widehat{\frakL}(\bm{L}, \bm{b})\rightarrow \mu(X;u<\infty)$ extending the sheaf quantization.
 More precisely, if two Cauchy sequences in $\frakL(\bm{L}, \bm{b})$ define the same limiting object, the corresponding limits of sheaf quantizations are also isomorphic. \end{theorem}

-As we mentioned in the abstract, this is the first paper of a series of papers we plan to write.
-In the forthcoming papers, we will address the problem (1) how to give an alternative model of our categories that is closer to Fukaya categories~\cite{KuwNov}, and (2) how to prove the conjecture comparing our categories with Fukaya categories~\cite{K2}.
+This is the first paper of a series of papers we plan to write.
+In the forthcoming papers, we will address the problem (1) how to give an alternative model of our categories that is closer to Fukaya categories~\cite{KuwNov}, and (2) how to prove the conjecture comparing our categories with Fukaya categories~\cite{KPS2}.